You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 Many small business owners outsource their accounting to a bookkeeper or chartered accountant.
 While that can save you a lot of time, you still need access to tools that let you see how your finances are doing month-to-month.

-You might also evaluate accounting software that automates this process and can help you visualize the money coming in versus your monthly outgoing payments.
+You might also consider accounting software that automates this process and can help you visualize the money coming in versus money going out.

 Regardless of the option you choose, maintain an exhaustive record of all of your finances in one place.
 Every level of business has legal and tax obligations for record-keeping.
 Nailing down your booking from day one frees you up to work on growing your business.

 When starting a business, you might be tempted to do everything yourself to save money.
 But, spending time on tasks that aren’t in your skillset can cost you time and money.